vrockai/pipeline-test/docs/content.md

 ---

-## Highly accurate and sensitive absolute quantification of bacterial strains in human fecal samples
+## Highly accurate and sensitive absolute quantification of bacterial strains in human fecal samples.
+ 10.09.2024, _F Li, J Liu, MX Maldonado-Gómez, SA Frese, MG Gänzle, J Walter_

+_Humans, Feces, Gastrointestinal Microbiome, Limosilactobacillus reuteri, Reproducibility of Results, DNA, Bacterial, Real-Time Polymerase Chain Reaction, High-Throughput Nucleotide Sequencing, Limit of Detection, Sensitivity and Specificity, Bacteria_
+Next-generation sequencing (NGS) approaches have revolutionized gut microbiome research and can provide strain-level resolution, but these techniques have limitations in that they are only semi-quantitative, suffer from high detection limits, and generate data that is compositional.
+The present study aimed to systematically compare quantitative PCR (qPCR) and droplet digital PCR (ddPCR) for the absolute quantification of Limosilactobacillus reuteri strains in human fecal samples and to develop an optimized protocol for the absolute quantification of bacterial strains in fecal samples.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01881-2)

+10.1186/s40168-024-01881-2

 ---